 We enjoy a travel highlight today as we step back in time and board one of Glacier National Park’s legendary sightseeing buses: the Red Jammers, in use here since the 1930s.
 With roll-back canvas convertible tops, these buses take their name from the sound of the early drivers jamming the manual transmission into low gear to negotiate steep roads.
 Our ride this morning takes us along the fabled Going-to-the-Sun Road, a winding mountain pass that offers breathtaking views.
 After time for lunch on our own we meet up with our motorcoach and continue southwest across the Continental Divide.
 After arriving late this afternoon in the resort town of Whitefish, Montana, we dine together tonight.
 Grouse Mountain Hotel (B,D)

-We head into the forest this morning for a leisurely three-mile hike along the Whitefish Trail, starting at Lion Mountain Trailhead.
-A network of more than 36 miles of paths through forests, prime wildlife habitats, and pristine lakes, the trail is an outdoor lover’s dream.
-Our trek ends at a lookout over postcard-worthy Skyles Lake.
+We head into the forest this morning for a leisurely hike along the Whitefish Trail, starting at Swift Creek Trailhead.
+The mile-and-a-half loop offers opportunities for wildlife viewing.
+Our walk includes a lookout over postcard-worthy Whitefish Lake.
 Then we continue on to the popular ski area of Whitefish Mountain Resort, where we board chairlifts bound for the mountain’s summit.
 After taking time to enjoy the 360-degree views and crisp summit air, we visit the Summit Nature Center to learn more about the mountain and its local environment.
 We return to our hotel in time for lunch on our own and an afternoon and evening at leisure.
 An authentic mountain town, Whitefish boasts an abundance of restaurants and activities.
 Grouse Mountain Hotel (B)